johngallagher/jar-jar-gone/source/2016-04-05-what-is-an-api.html.md

 Making a request is like writing a letter to your pen pal.

+Receiving a response is like getting a letter back through your door.

 [Read more about requests and responses](/what-is-request-response)

 ### What's an endpoint?